DaVinci Resolve vs Adobe Premiere Pro: Which One Should You Choose?

 • More expensive long-term

-Winner: DaVinci Resolve (better value)
+Winner: DaVinci Resolve (significantly better long-term value)

-8. Which One Should You Choose?
+10. Which One Should You Choose?

 Choose DaVinci Resolve if you: